What An Idiot / James Bond

 - Later on, Bond and M head out to the Skyfall estate to lay an ambush for Silva.
 Q and Tanner are in on the plan, and lay out a trail of breadcrumbs for Silva to follow.
 Mallory comes in and realizes what they're doing.

-You'd Expect: That, as far as they know, a single agent and a much older woman (who presumably doesn't have combat experience) are on their own against Silva and an entire force of his men), and would either tell some of the MI6 agents in person to go to the estate to provide backup, or at least give them some support, like the military, or a constabulary in that region.
+You'd Expect: That, as far as they know, a single agent and a much older woman (who presumably doesn't have combat experience) are on their own against Silva and an entire force of his men), and would either tell some of the MI-6 agents in person to go to the estate to provide backup, or at least give them some support, like the military, or the local police in that region.